aerospike/aerospike-client-rust/README.md

 use std::time::Instant;
 use std::thread;

-use aerospike::Client;
-use aerospike::{ClientPolicy, ReadPolicy, WritePolicy};
+use aerospike::{Bins, Client, ClientPolicy, ReadPolicy, WritePolicy};
 use aerospike::operations;

 fn main() {